Bianca2593/se_project_express/README.md

 ## 🧪 Testing with Postman

-- Use the official 88-test Postman collection provided by TripleTen.
+- Use the official Postman collection provided by TripleTen.
+- Make sure to run `POST /signup` and `POST /signin` before accessing protected routes.
 - Set `user_name = testItem` and `user_avatar = https://example.com/av.bmp` in your environment.
-- Ensure that all 88 tests pass before submitting.
+- All **88 tests** must pass before submitting.

 ---